 Tropical Light Weight Wool

 With with the looser weave and structure, tropical weight wool isn’t just lighter but also extremely breathable.
-With a smoother drape on the body, tropical weight wool can provide a more defined slicker look to your summer wardrobe.
+With a smoother drape on the body, tropical weight wool can provide a more defined and slick look to your summer wardrobe.
 Quicker drying than cotton, it can be one of the most practical fabrics to invest into.

-However, perfect as it sounds, Tropical Weight Wool isn’t all it’s made up to be.
-Tropical Weight Wool can come across expensive, turning into a big investment to buy into (however totally worth it).
+However, perfect as it sounds, tropical weight wool isn’t all it’s made up to be.
+Tropical weight wool can come across expensive, turning into a big investment to buy into (however, totally worth it).
 So when you do consider forking out for a blazer, suit or staple item consisting of tropical wool, go for monochrome or muted neutral tones which are easy to wear and will never lose its recognition.

 How to Wear Tropical Light Weight Wool